Day Tripper Guide to Guanacaste

 In conclusion, get out and see the country and what awaits around each corner.

-Here, we feature some of the many places to venture out and about in Guanacaste.
 These highlights are adapted from the December 2017 Howler article “A Daytripper’s Guide to Guanacaste,” by Sylvia Barreto Benites.

 Rincon de la Vieja – Things to do